The following programs and resources provide information on starting a parent support group. Use program websites to find local groups.

 Birth Parent National Network

 Provides information about a group that works with those who are committed to improving policies for better outcomes for children and families, with a focus on establishing parent leaders who are willing to share their challenges and successes across the country to affect change.

 Circle of Parents®

-A collaboration of Prevent Child Abuse America and the National Family Support Roundtable, Circle of Parents offers parent self-help support groups to anyone in a parenting role.
+Offers parent self-help support groups to anyone in a parenting role.
+This program is a collaboration of Prevent Child Abuse America and the National Family Support Roundtable, Circle of Parents offers parent self-help support groups to anyone in a parenting role.

 Massachusetts Children's Trust Parenting Education and Support Programs

 Depicts a parenting and education support program that helps parents with young children enhance the knowledge, skills, and confidence to be better parents.
 The series includes professionally led group sessions that are provided in child-friendly environments.

 Provides foster parents with opportunities for advocacy, networking, education, and support.
 The organization works to be a national voice for foster, kinship, and adoptive families.

 National Parent Helpline "Find Support"